 Program Director – Jutta Däschlein, [email protected]

-Mentors – Jutta Däschlein (German, English, Italian, Spanish, French), Kari Zabel (German, English, Spanish), Nadja Palmer (German, English), Marie Holtmann (German, English, Czech), Petros Haffenrichter (German, English), Antje Schäfer (German, English), Gabriela Bozic (German, English, Italian, Croatian), Michi Kern (German, English), Anett Reibig (German, English), Zsuzsanna Villanyi (German, English, Hungarian), Nadine Weerts (German, English), Kali Empl (English, German)
+Mentors – Jutta Däschlein (German, English), Kari Zabel (German, English, Spanish), Nadja Palmer (German, English), Marie Holtmann (German, English, Czech), Petros Waffenrichter (German, English), Antje Schäfer (German, English), Gabriela Bozic (German, English, Italian, Croatian), Michi Kern (German, English), Anett Reibig (German, English), Zsuzsanna Villanyi (German, English, Hungarian), Nadine Weerts (German, English), Kali Empl (English, German)